XPixelGroup/BasicSR/experiments/pretrained_models/README.md

 <sup>2</sup> DIV2K 0801 ~ 0900 validation images.

-<sup>3</sup> The first row is evaluated on RGB channels, while the secone row is evaluate on Y channel (of YCbCr).
+<sup>3</sup> The first row is evaluated on RGB channels, while the secone row is evaluated on Y channel (of YCbCr).

 <sup>4</sup> (31.901, 29.711)